Fire Mage PvP Rotation and Playstyle — 12.0.5

 Sustained Damage is damage you deal when your burst cooldowns are not

+available.
 After using

-Combustion, you should focus on reducing its cooldown by
+Combustion, you should focus on slowing

 - Cast